anderslundstedt/type-experiments/README.md

-When I last programmed professionally, many years ago now, one thing that bothered me more than once was that it seems like one cannot construct a type-safe function for currency conversion, if one does not have some amount of [dependent types](https://en.wikipedia.org/wiki/Dependent_type) in one's type system.
+When I last programmed professionally, many years ago now, one thing that bothered me more than once was that it seems like one cannot construct a type-safe function for currency conversion—if one does not have some amount of [dependent types](https://en.wikipedia.org/wiki/Dependent_type) in one's type system.
 In some more detail: some amount of dependent types seems necessary for a sufficiently type-safe function converting a monetary amount in